 La Plata is a very small city located in the state of Missouri.
 With a population of 1,336 people and two constituent neighborhoods, La Plata is the 305th largest community in Missouri.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, La Plata is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, La Plata is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in La Plata who work in office and administrative support (15.54%), healthcare (10.64%), and maintenance occupations (7.26%).
+La Plata is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, La Plata is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in La Plata who work in office and administrative support (17.08%), food service (12.46%), and healthcare (6.94%).

 The overall crime rate in La Plata is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.